 Have questions?
-Want to add your name to the waiting list for the next workshop?
+Want to add your name to the waiting list for the 2014 summer workshop, August 13 & 20?
 E-mail us.

 To view, download, or print the documents available on this page, install your free trial copy of Adobe AcrobatİReader.

 The Institute for Oral History invites you to take part in our next online oral history workshop.
 A fee of $75.00 covers six hours of instruction, access to useful documents and forms, and continuing consultation for your oral history project.

 As its title suggests, our E-Workshop is designed to get you started doing oral history.
 The workshop is primarily an introductory course for first-time oral history interviewers.
 We also welcome participants who have done a few interviews in the past but have questions about improving their interviewing techniques, processing and preserving recordings, or designing a project.

 Topics covered in the workshop include project planning, ethical and legal considerations, recording equipment, interviewing techniques, and processing and preserving oral history.
 Before you complete the workshop you will have experienced writing a project plan and conducting a one-on-one oral history interview.
 View E-Workshop Topics

 Your instructors are faculty and staff members of Baylor University Institute for Oral History, with an accumulated record of more than fifty years of experience with oral history interviewing, training, and administration.
 Meet the Faculty.

 The six-hour workshop is in two sessions, each presented on a weekday morning, with a week between sessions.
 We allow ample time for questions and comments at the end of each session and make ourselves available as consultants for the duration of your oral history project.
 Sample forms and documents related to oral history, as well as readings and additional resources, will be made available to workshop participants through Baylor's online file sharing system, BearSpace.